ladybug-tools/spider/gbxml-viewer/README.md

 ### Heads-up Display

-* 2017-12-01 ~ Add choice of display in right-side menu
 * 2017-12-01 ~ What data should be included in heads-up display?
 * 2017-12-02 ~ Michal: Add filters to ignore shade surfaces.
 Or perhaps only display for certain surface types